ICONDA SolutionsEngineering Team Performance

-Customer-Facing Teams include Sales, Marketing and Applications Engineers, of course, but also Product Engineers and Developers in many organisations.
-Whether customer support is their primary task or not, they face complex challenges.
+Customer-Facing Engineering Teams include Sales, Marketing and Applications Engineers, and also Product Engineers and Developers in many organisations.
+Whether their customers are external or internal and whether support is their primary task or not, they face complex challenges.
 For example, how do they …

 - Get the attention of customers who are overwhelmed with information and other distractions?

 - Satisfy customers who are hoping for an out-of-the-box experience, even for the most sophisticated technology?

 - Simultaneously do a great job with customers while attending to a myriad other tasks ?